ThomasMertes/seed7/src/read_me.txt

       overflow.
 An integer division can overflow with: integer.first div -1
       Possible values of INT_DIV_OVERFLOW are:
+      -1 the test program crashed.
        0 it triggers an endless loop.
        1 it triggers a popup window.
        2 it returns integer.first.
        3 it returns some other value.
        4 it raises SIGFPE.
        5 it raises SIGILL.
        6 it raises SIGABRT.
        7 it raises SIGTRAP.

   INT_REM_OVERFLOW:
       Defines what happens in case of an integer remainder overflow.
 An integer remainder can overflow with: integer.first rem -1
       Possible values of INT_REM_OVERFLOW are:
+      -1 the test program crashed.
        0 it triggers an endless loop.
        1 it triggers a popup window.
        2 it returns 0.
        3 it returns some other value.
        4 it raises SIGFPE.
        5 it raises SIGILL.
        6 it raises SIGABRT.
        7 it raises SIGTRAP.

   DO_SIGFPE_WITH_DIV_BY_ZERO:
       TRUE if SIGFPE should be raised with an integer division by